MIMIC-LOGICS/Mouse-Synthesizer/README.md

 # Consistency

-MIMIC is able to generate valid synthetized trajectory consistently, without being flagged by any type of algorithm.
+MIMIC is able to generate valid synthesized trajectory consistently, without being flagged by any type of algorithm.

 # Acknowledgements